Exercise Rehabilitation | Body Logic

 We can provide this service in person at our rooms, or via telehealth (video or phone) in the comfort of your own home.
 Check the Telehealth section for details.

 Our increasingly sedentary lifestyle leaves us at risk for many chronic health conditions such as back pain, arthritis, low bone density, loss of balance and coordination, fatigue, poor sleep and cardiovascular disease, respiratory problems, incontinence, some cancers and lower mental health.
+Exercise rehabilitation can help.

 There is strong evidence that engaging in regular exercise and physical activity can help all these conditions and many more.
 In fact, exercise is one of the only treatments that is consistently recommended across multiple clinical guidelines for many health conditions.

 However, moving and exercising can exacerbate the symptoms of many of these conditions, creating a barrier to engage in physical activity.

 At Body Logic Physiotherapy we work with you to build a program tailored to your condition, needs, goals and lifestyle.

 The physiotherapists at Body Logic Physiotherapy can help you to:

 - Identify the barriers for you to engage in movement and physical activity